Wesley1808/ServerCore/README.md

 - Several patches & optimizations to improve performance and reduce lagspikes, which shouldn't make any noticeable changes during gameplay.

-- Several configurable features that can heavily reduce lag, but have a slight impact on gameplay depending on the configuration.
+- Many configurable features that can heavily reduce lag, but have a slight impact on gameplay depending on the configuration.

-### Warning
+#### Be advised
->Some of the above optimizations use algorithms that may alter vanilla mechanics in the slightest.\
+>By default, ServerCore should not alter vanilla behavior.
+Features that do are disabled by default.\
->These patches should all have an on/off switch in the config.
-If one does not, feel free to report it.
+>It is advised to configure this mod to your own requirements for the best balance between speed and behavior.

 ## Features